 For example, if the Dow returned to 5000 as is the case in his example, what would the number represents in relation to:

 In other words, what is the "real inflation-money supply-us debt-adjusted figure"? it is certainly not 5000 in today's dollars.

 Is there an example in modern economic history where money supply increased as a derivative of government debt, and the result was deflation?
 After all Dow 5000 is a deflationary event.

-If items A, B and C above are correctly understood, than Dow 5000 effectively means that 30 blue chip companies in 2013 would be sold for basically Free (and many orders below not only tangible assets, but indeed likely just cash on hand) – let's call it the 1930's dream come true –only 80+ years late.
+If items A, B, and C above are correctly understood, then Dow 5000 effectively means that 30 blue-chip companies in 2013 would be sold for basically Free (and many orders below not only tangible assets but indeed likely just cash on hand) – let's call it the 1930's dream come true –only 80+ years late.
 How likely is that?